CoLRev-Environment/colrev/docs/source/guides/best_practices.rst

       git commit -m 'resolve'

-Merging different versions of the same repository is challenging, but git uses powerful heutistics and successfully merges different versions (branches) most of the time.
+Merging different versions of the same repository is challenging, but git uses powerful heuristics and successfully merges different versions (branches) most of the time.
-This allows us to work on review project in distributed and asynchronous settings.
+This allows us to work on a review project in distributed and asynchronous settings.

 In some situations, it is impossible to define (automated) rules to decide which change is the right one for the merged version.
 For example, two researchers could change the title field of the same record.